Welcome to Brazil has been saved

 As well as being the fifth most populous country Brazil is a country of resources.
 In natural resources it is ranked first in renewable water resources, and for commodities Brazil is ranked first in for coffee, sugar cane and soy, third in both iron ore and meat production, and fourth in terms of cereal production.
 Brazil´s oil reserves stood at 12th place in 2014 whereas its reserves of shale-gas stood at tenth (IMF, CIA World Factbook, US Geological Survey, ONU, FAO, IBG, Bacen and EIU.
 Last available data as at June 2015).

-All foreign nationals wishing to come to Brazil for the purpose of employment must have a valid passport and an appropriate visa type based on the facts of each case.
-The final visa would generally be issued by the Brazilian Embassy or Consulate in their location.
+All foreign nationals wishing to come to Brazil for the purpose of employment must have a valid passport and an appropriate work permit based on the facts of each case.
+Visas aplication are generally issued by the Brazilian Embassy or Consulate in the applicant location.

 The Brazilian immigration authorities allow non‑Brazilian nationals to work on a regular basis only if they hold one of the following principle types of visas:

-- Temporary visa (2-year visa) type V with an employment contract with a local company;
+- Temporary Work Permit with an employment contract with a local company;

-- Temporary visa (1-year visa) type V without an employment contract with a local company, under the "umbrella" of a Technical Assistance Agreement existing between a Brazilian and a foreign company; or a,
+- Temporary Work Permit without an employment contract with a local company, under the "umbrella" of a Technical Assistance Agreement existing between a Brazilian and a foreign company; or a,

 It should be noted that holders of a business visa are not able to undertake any remunerated activities in Brazil.
 Business visa holders are only permitted to attend meetings, participate in seminars, meet customers and suppliers and identify local market prospects and opportunities.